kraudy/IBM-i-pipeline/README.md

 ## Create simple project

+We already created the simplest project, an empty one, now we'll create a simple one.

 Use the ibm i project explorer to initialize the `./simple` project like we did with the empty one.

-Lets create a dir that represents a source phisical file (IBM I Intro repo here) and cd into it.
+Lets create a dir that represents a source phisical file (IBM I Intro repo here soon) and cd into it.

 ```bash
 cd ./simple